Privacy & Cybersecurity

 Significant Digital Privacy Lawsuits

 Lieff Cabraser, with co-counsel, has filed a series of privacy class action lawsuits alleging that defendants (video streaming services, media companies, etc.) disclose private customer information to Meta Platforms, Inc., f/k/a Facebook, in violation of a law called the Video Privacy Protection Act.
-Plaintiffs allege that defendants have secretly, and without consent, embedded tracking software known as the Meta “Pixel” on their websites, so that an ordinary person could identify a specific individual’s video watching-behavior using that individual’s Facebook ID.
+Plaintiffs allege that defendants have secretly, and without users’ consent, embedded tracking software known as the Meta “Pixel” on their websites, so that an ordinary person could identify a specific individual’s video watching-behavior using that individual’s Facebook ID.

 These cases are in different procedural stages.
-There is a proposed class settlement in Fiorentino v.
-FloSports, Inc., No. 1:22-cv-11502-AK (D. Mass.), with a final approval hearing set for Jan 5, 2024.
+On March 5, 2024, a the court granted final approval of a $2.625 million class action settlement in Fiorentino v.
+FloSports, Inc., No. 1:22-cv-11502-AK (D. Mass.).
 Plaintiff survived a motion to dismiss and obtained a favorable ruling in Czarnionka v.
 Epoch Times Ass’n, Inc., No. 22 CIV.
 6348 (AKH), 2022 WL 17069810, at *1 (S.D.N.Y.
 Nov.
 17, 2022), motion to certify appeal denied, No. 22 CIV.6348 (AKH), 2022 WL 17718689 (S.D.N.Y.
 Dec.
 15, 2022) (The Facebook ID disclosed by defendant “is sufficient for an ordinary person to identify Plaintiff and similarly situated individuals” and comprises PII under the VPPA).
+On January 22, 2023, the court granted preliminary approval of a class settlement.
 In Vela, et al v.
 AMC Networks, Inc. d/b/a AMC+, No. 1:23-cv-02524-ALC (S.D.N.Y.), the Court granted preliminary approval of a proposed settlement on January 10, 2024.
+And in Collins, et al. v.
+Pearson Education, Inc., on March 1, 2024, the Court denied Defendant’s motion to strike and motion to dismiss.
+See Collins v.
+Pearson Educ., Inc., No. 23 CIV.
+2219 (PAE), 2024 WL 895316, at *1 (S.D.N.Y.
+Mar.
+1, 2024).

 Other cases are in litigation and/or disclosed mediation postures.
 For more info, use the contact form on this page.